Friday, August 26, 2011

 The town itself has an impressive church, Ingreja Martiz Nossa Senhora do Rosario (1763), rustic cottages painted white with windows decorated in lace, well cared for cobblestone streets and a picturesque town square, resolute with a protective canon or two.
 Old folks not sitting in bars or taking a stroll of the port, sit out in the evening quiet, chatting to neighbours.
 Younger ones head into Santa Cruz.

-The Cap’n tries unsuccessfully to organise a diving trip (twice), however with Paula’s help and sheer perseverance, we organise with Cesar to take a tour of the island.
-Other than these active events we concentrate on tidying up WJ3 and making good on a few small repairs.
-The Cap’n even manages to move the solar panels forward a few inches to save Burt’s windvane from certain self-destruction.
+The Cap’n tried unsuccessfully to organise a diving trip (twice), however with Paula’s help and sheer perseverance, we organised with Cesar to take a tour of the island.
+Other than these active events we concentrated on tidying up WJ3 and making good on a few small repairs.
+The Cap’n even managed to move the solar panels forward a few inches to save Burt’s windvane from certain self-destruction.

 Life on the dock is peaceful despite comings and goings of an occasional container ship, local ferry/transporter and even a mini cruise liner, as we wait for winds suitable for our overnight sail to the island of Faial.
 Our next destination is the yachting fraternity that is Horta.
 We will certainly miss peaceful Lajes and the strange nightly chatter of birds high in the cliffs above us.